Skip to main content

 Neptune project

-Defines the Neptune project to access if you selected Neptune in the Logger setting.
+This setting is available if you select Neptune in the Logger setting.

 Log grad norm